-SPC Nickel Corp. (formerly Sudbury Platinum Corporation) ("SPC" or the "Company"), is a junior mining exploration company engaged in the acquisition, exploration and development of mineral properties located in Canada.
+SPC Nickel Corp. ("SPC" or the "Company"), is a junior mining exploration company engaged in the acquisition, exploration and development of mineral properties located in Canada.
 The Company's registered office is 100 King Street West, 1 first Canadian Place, Suite 600, Toronto, Ontario, M5X 1B8.